 Federal Duck Stamp is required for all waterfowl hunters 16 years of age or older including resident landowners and their immediate family.
 The stamp is valid from July 1–June 30 and must be signed in ink across the face.
 The Federal Migratory Bird Hunting and Conservation Stamp is available at US Post Offices, 1-800-STAMP24, www.gooutdoorsgeorgia.com, or usps.com.

 Sportsman’s License includes Hunting, Big Game, Fishing and Trout Licenses.
 Duck hunters must obtain a Federal Duck Stamp.
 Migratory Bird hunters must obtain a Free Georgia Migratory Bird Stamp.
 Saltwater anglers must obtain a Free SIP license.
-Deer and turkey hunters must obtain a Free Harvest Record.
+Alligator, deer and turkey hunters must obtain a Free Harvest Record.

 NONRESIDENT YOUTH SPORTSMAN’S LICENSE: this annual license can be purchased by nonresident youth through age 15.
 The license includes privileges for all hunting and fishing including big game and trout (except for the Quota Alligator Harvest Permit).
-A harvest record, Migratory Bird Stamp, and SIP are free but must be obtained.
+A harvest record, Migratory Bird Stamp (16+), and SIP (16+) are free but must be obtained.
 Hunter education is required at age 16.

 Disability Hunting License: Georgia residents who are permanently and totally disabled may obtain a Disability License.
 A qualifying disability is an impairment of a permanent and total nature and is certified as such by the Department of Veterans Affairs, Social Security Administration, Medicaid, Medicare, or Railroad Retirement System.

-Lifetime Sportman’s Licenses: cover all state paid hunting and fishing privileges (free required state licenses and the Federal Duck stamp are not included) and are valid for the life of the license holder.
+Lifetime Sportsman’s Licenses: cover all state paid hunting and fishing privileges (free required state licenses and the Federal Duck stamp are not included) and are valid for the life of the license holder.
 These privileges specifically include Hunting, Big Game, Fishing, and Trout Licenses.
 Lifetime License applications may be obtained at GoHuntGeorgia.com, by calling 1-800-366-2661, or by visiting any WRD office.
-For identification and proof of residency requirements see information above.
+For identification and proof of residency requirements see information on page 10.

-Excluded from Lifetime Sportsman’s License: Free Georgia Migratory Bird Stamp, Federal Duck Stamp, Free SIP permit, and a Free Deer and Turkey Harvest Record.
+Excluded from Lifetime Sportsman’s License: Free Georgia Migratory Bird Stamp, Federal Duck Stamp, Free SIP permit, and a Free Alligator, Deer, and Turkey Harvest Record.
 These must be obtained annually.

 Resident / NonResident Shooting Preserve License: A 2-year ($12) or lifetime ($75) shooting preserve license is available to residents and nonresidents.
 This license covers hunting pen raised game birds and fishing in any private or state waters located within the boundaries of licensed private or commercial shooting preserves.
 Hunter safety requirements for hunting pen raised game birds on properly licensed shooting preserves may be met by hunter education instruction that, at minimum, demonstrates techniques for proper firearm handling, unloading, and safety.
 Appropriate licenses, hunter safety certification requirements, and state seasons and regulations apply when hunting wild game birds or other wildlife on shooting preserves.
 Exception: it shall be lawful to hunt bobwhite quail between October 1 and March 31 of the following year on licensed shooting preserves.